Pasokification: Finland

 The Social Democratic Party of Finland began to lose votes in 2007 (3.03%) and achieved their worst results to date in 2011 (19.10%) and 2015 (16.51%).
 Although they managed to become the strongest force in 2019 for the first time in a decade, they also had their second worst success in their history, with just under 18%.
+Despite an increase in the vote share in 2023, the party lost power to a coalition of the NCP and Finns.
 Additionally, on the municipal level, the SDP have been declining for decades.
 The SDP used to be the party with the most seats of representation in the council as well as the top vote share from the 1950s to 2000, however following the 2008 municipal elections, the National Coalition Party became the strongest in terms of the vote share and the Centre Party has had the most individual representatives, partly due to dominance in agrarian and rural based municipalities.
 Additionally, the general decline of SDP's vote share in municipal elections can perhaps be explained by the overall decline of the number of municipalities from roughly 600 in the 1940s to about 500 in 1970 and the mid 300s in the early 2000s.

 The Åland Social Democrats halved their voting rates between 2011 and 2019.

 Germany

 The Social Democratic Party of Germany (SPD) has been cited as an example of Pasokification.
 Its popularity has waned since the late 2000s, particularly in the 2009 federal election, when it recorded its worst result since before the Second World War.
 The SPD's post-2005 decline has been attributed to its decision to enter into grand coalitions with its traditional rival, the conservative Christian Democratic Union.
 Despite a small recovery in 2013/14, the SPD's decline continued through the late 2010s, winning just 20.5% of the vote in the 2017 federal election.
 Similarly poor results have been recorded in local and state elections across the country.
 The SPD won just 15.8% of the vote in the 2019 European Parliament election in Germany, falling to third place in a national election for the first time in its history.
 This decline was somewhat halted however as the SPD won the most seats in the 2021 federal election with 25.7% of the vote (although this was the smallest vote share of a first-placed party in an election in the post-war period).
 The 2021 election also brought with it a much higher vote share for the Green party, and resulted in a left-liberal traffic-light coalition (SPD-GRÜNE-FDP) taking power.

+In the 2025 German federal election, the SPD received just 16.4% of the vote, falling below 20% in one of the worst results in its history.
+This was a worse result than even in March 1933 (when Adolf Hitler had taken power) and only better than in 1887, during the German Empire.